 - Healthy and respectful relationships

 - Boundaries and consent

 - Stereotyping, prejudice and equality

 - Body confidence and self-esteem

 - How to recognise and abusive relationship, including coercive and controlling behaviour

-- The concepts of, and laws relating to sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and FGM, and how to access support.
+- The concepts of, and laws relating to sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and FGM, and how to access support, and

+- What constitutes sexual harassment and sexual violence and why these are always unacceptable.

-46. ONLINE SAFETY
+45. ONLINE SAFETY AND FILTERING AND MONITORING